VinitKumar01/2025-Daily-Code-Logs/README.md

 18-10-2025 || Implemented the basic structure of n8n-clone project.

 19-10-2025 || Implemented the sidebar and workspace ui for n8n-clone project.

+20-10-2025 || Learnt to make MCP servers using the modelcontextprotocol typescript sdk.